 Algonquin Campership Fund hosted a staff and alumni Zoom trivia night.
 The event, organized by Trip Pierson, Erica Mason and Paige Clark, was a hit.
 The 50-60 members of our CPI family, ranging in age from 18-65+ years old, included veteran secondmen, rookie headmen, veteran staff, alumni, tripping directors, camp directors and owners.
 The group was tested on their knowledge of the park, camp history, and some good old 'you had to be there' moments from decades past.

-We heard epic stories, had laughs, and most importantly we all got a reminder of how important and tight this Camp Pathfinder community is.
-We are getting ready for more Zoom events like this, to bring some camp happiness into your homes.
+We heard epic stories, had laughs, and most importantly we all got a reminder of how important and tight the CPI community is.

 The Algonquin Campership Fund helps to bring kids up to Camp Pathfinder and Camp Northway in Algonquin Park.
 We all know how important a summer in the park can be.
 If you'd like to help make that difference for a future camper, please visit the ACF page to donate.
 There, you can also learn how to apply for aid.